Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Response body

-For each patch instruction in the request, it returns a list with a `{ "status": 1 }` if an existing entity with that UUID has been found *and* if the data has changed after the patch. `{ "status": 0 }` if no entity exists in the world with this UUID, if the patch has no effect on the existing data or if a invalid UUID or patch data has been submitted or if merging the data failed for some other reason.
+For each patch instruction in the request, it returns a list with a `{ "status": 1 }` if an existing entity with that UUID has been found *and* if the data has changed after the patch. `{ "status": 0 }` if no entity exists in the world with this UUID, if the patch has no effect on the existing data or if an invalid UUID or patch data has been submitted or if merging the data failed for some other reason.

 ## Example